HANDBOOK OF ADHESIVE BRIDGES

 • no signs of periodontal disease in the mouth at age 40

-• robust physique
+• robust physique and health

-• His dental plan would cover the bulk of the treatment costs, a deciding factor for a father of two young children building a new house.
+• His dental plan would cover the bulk of the treatment costs, a deciding factor for a father of two children building a new house.

 TREATMENT RENDERED

-The decay on the cuspids was treated with composite resin. the centrals were prepared with inlays into the lingual surfaces, and an anti-rotation dimple on the cuspid.
-Convincing pontics were fabricated in low noble alloy,with an ovate undersurface which was inserted under a mini-flap raised at the time of insertion.
-A small amount of crestal bone was removed to create biological width for differentiation of bone, connective tissue and epithelium on the pontic area.
-The pontic was thus able to emerged realistically from the alveolus, increasing bulk of the interproximal papilla, in a way that is not possible with a ridgelap design.
+At the time of insertion , a mini-flap raised to allow the pontic to insert sub-tissue .
+A small amount of crestal bone was removed through the miniflap to create biological width for healing, which requires differentiation to bone, connective tissue and epithelium under the pontic.
+The pontic thus emerged realistically from the alveolus.
+This approach increasing bulk of the interproximal papilla, to fill in black triangles in a way that is not possible with a ridgelap design.

 • He reports that his friends could not believe the teeth were not real.